 We counted and analyzed PARCAG recommendations and health department actions by reviewing meeting agendas, presentation slides, and meeting notes from March 2020 through February 2022.
 We grouped recommendations into the 4 domains and classified these as fully adopted, partially adopted, or not adopted.
-A fully adopted recommendation was one in which all aspects were adopted and no part of the recommendation was left unaddressed.
-In partially adopted recommendations, some but not all aspects were implemented.
+A fully adopted recommendation was one in which all aspects were adopted and no part of the recommendations, some but not all aspects were implemented.
 We categorized recommendations as not adopted if no action related to the recommendation was taken by the public health department.
 These documents are publicly available and do not include personal identifiers of PARCAG members.25 The University of Washington Institutional Review Board considered this study not human subjects